signalogic/SigSRF_SDK/README.md

 Note that the install script checks for the presence of the unrar package, and if not found attempts to install it; if this happens there may be some additional prompts depending on the Linux version.

+ or more information on pcap, waveform, and other test files provided with the SDK, see [Test File Notes](#user-content-testfilenotes) below.

 <a name="ASRInstallNotes"></a>
 ### ASR Install Notes